Tuesday, February 2, 2010

 And boy did that fingerboard drink up that lemon oil in a hurry!
 The wet sheen of the oil was thoroughly absorbed within 5 minutes, leaving a dry lustre, showing off the color of the rosewood beautifully.

 I've used Old English brand Lemon Oil in the past; you'll see a bottle on almost every guitar repairman's workbench.
-Old English is much greasier and my twice yearly lemon oil treatment with this stuff usually took a couple of days to dissipate.
-Fretboard 65 appears to be much lighter and more fingerboard friendly.
+Old English is much greasier and my twice yearly lemon oil treatment with that stuff usually took a couple of days to dissipate.
+Fretboard 65 Ultimate Lemon Oil appears to be much lighter and more fingerboard friendly.

 By the way, the directions on the bottle state that this product is not for maple fretboards.
 Maple fretboards are usually hard finished and can't be moisturized with oil.
 And if you've ever oiled unfinished maple you'll notice that it makes the grain on the maple stand on end, making it feel slightly rough and 'hairy'.